sabado/esp32-easy-menuconfig/README.md

 ```

-On Arduino, **ESP32 by Espressif Systems** version 1.0.6.
-[Example tutorial to archieve this can be found here](https://randomnerdtutorials.com/installing-the-esp32-board-in-arduino-ide-windows-instructions/).
-Just remember to install the lastets (1.0.6) version.
+On Arduino, install **ESP32 by Espressif Systems** version 1.0.6.
+[Example tutorial to archieve this can be found here](https://randomnerdtutorials.com/installing-the-esp32-board-in-arduino-ide-windows-instructions/) prior running this.
+Remember to install the lastets (1.0.6) version.